 9. Upcycled furniture and decor

 This style of decorating is totally my jam!
 I have been upcycling furniture and decor for the better part of a decade and I love that more and more people are following this trend!
-It just takes a little creativity and some elbow grease to create your own OR you can purchased upcycled furniture and decor from local vendors or online!
+It just takes a little creativity and some elbow grease to create your own OR you can purchase upcycled furniture and decor from local vendors or online!

 Here is a fun project where I upcycled a wooden storage crate into a rolling storage ottoman.